-Health behaviors can influence risk factors for chronic disease and influence management of diseases following diagnosis.
 Poor diet and a lack of physical activity are two of the major predictors for obesity and diabetes.
 Low consumption of healthy foods may also be an indicator of inequities in food access.
-Fifty percent of enrolled schoolchildren in the North region of Chicago and suburban Cook County are eligible for free or reduced price lunch, and 9% of all households in the North region report receiving SNAP benefits.
+More than 75% of enrolled schoolchildren in the South region of Chicago and suburban Cook County are eligible for free or reduced price lunch, and 21% of all households in the South region report receiving SNAP benefits.
 More data and information about food access is included on page 53 of this report.